 [23:38] I understand it was challenging, but I wanted to see what my students can do with it.
 They felt very apprehensive to the challenge.
 Mostly, because I didn’t show them my thinking prior to that.
 Then I learned, “Oh well, I wasn’t necessarily intentional with my practice there.
 I wasn’t telling them.”

 [24:02] For me, it doesn’t matter that you understand every single word in this essay.
-I’m asking you to understand, to draw from the meaning of the whole thing, not the individual word that might be above the level that we’re currently at, but we can get there together, if we can get the gist.
+I’m asking you to understand, to draw from the meaning of the whole thing, not the individual word that might be above the level that we’re currently at, but we can get there together, if we can sort of get the gist.

 Paula: [24:20] That’s really great.
 Because here at Leading Lines, we explore the future of educational technology.
 I was wondering where would you like to see educational technology go in the next few years?